News

 Betty Woodman, detail of “Chandelier”, 2004, 24x71x31 in.
 Glass, gold, painted aluminum, wire and light bulbs © Woodman Family Foundation / ARS, New York

-Betty Woodman's pursuit of gold.
-FROM THE ARCHIVES
+Betty Woodman's pursuit of gold

 Betty Woodman's creative process was deeply informed by travel and she often returned home with ideas sparked by experiences working abroad, drawing inspiration from the techniques she encountered during residencies.
 An example of these influences is Woodman’s pursuit of the radiant gold that appears throughout her work.